2023- 2024 BOARD OF DIRECTORS

-Frank is a Principal Business Development Manager at Amazon Web Services in Seattle, where he works on the Sprinter Team, a small group of senior business developers who lead short-duration, high-impact projects across the corporation.
-His professional expertise is in business development, product marketing, and project management, and he holds an Agile Certified Practitioner qualification from the Project Management Institute.
-He is passionate about planetary health, “the health of human civilization and the state of the natural systems on which it depends”, and to explore this interest he completed a BS in environmental science, and is currently on academic leave from public health program at the University of Edinburgh, from which he holds a Postgraduate Certificate in that discipline.
+Frank is Global Lead for Learning Program Management at Amazon Web Services in Seattle, where he leads a worldwide team managing strategic programs in learning and development for AWS data center professionals.
+His professional expertise is in business development, product marketing, and project management; he holds an Agile Certified Practitioner qualification from the Project Management Institute, and a Certified Scrum Product Owner qualification from the Scrum Alliance.
+He is passionate about planetary health, “the health of human civilization and the state of the natural systems on which it depends”; to explore this interest he completed a BS in environmental science, and is currently enrolled in the master of public health (MPH) program at the University of Edinburgh, from which he holds a Postgraduate Certificate in that discipline.

 Dr. Bill Hammond